rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/email.md

 For this example, we will be setting up [Mailgun](https://www.mailgun.com/), but feel free to use any provider that you prefer.
 If you would like to follow along, see the [Mailgun documentation](https://documentation.mailgun.com/quickstart.html) for how to set up your account and get your SMTP credentials.

 After you have done that, you can simply choose Mailgun from the services dropdown and then add your SMTP user and password.
 Once you have added your settings, click save.
-Reaction will immediately test your settings before saving them and will show an alert if your settings fail.
+Demand will immediately test your settings before saving them and will show an alert if your settings fail.
 If the verification succeeds, the settings will save and you should see the status indicator change to green and the configuration panel will show your new settings.

-Reaction is now ready to send emails!
+Demand is now ready to send emails!

 ### Custom Settings